remy/remysharp.com/public/drafts/fixing-fixtures.md

     └── test
 ```

+You can see my live example of the [fixture package](https://github.com/Snyk/snyk-resolve-deps-fixtures) and [how it's being used](https://github.com/Snyk/resolve-deps/blob/master/test/deps.test.js#L4-L7) in my Snyk work.

 ## Important implementation details

 - The big win here is that so long as you pin the fixture package version in your project, your **fixtures are now immutable**.